ScottJWalter/date-time-picker-field/readme.md

 2. Date and Timer picker.

 == Changelog ==
+= v.1.6 =
+ * Start of the week now follows general settings option
+ * Added new Day.Month.Year format

+= v.1.5 =
+ * Option to add minimum and maximum time entries
+ * Option to disable past dates

 = v.1.4 =
  * Option to add datetime field also in admin